|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These peanut butter chocolate chip cookies are always a hit with family and friends.
-The cookies have a pleasant soft texture and plenty of chocolate chips.
+The cookies have a pleasantly soft texture and plenty of chocolate chips.

 Fans of the peanut butter/chocolate combination find endless ways to pair the two, often in elaborate concoctions that require both a fork and spoon (and a partner) to eat.
 From pies and cakes to ice cream and bars to truffles and pudding, peanut butter and chocolate together seem to inspire dessert decadence.
 But sometimes the sweet simplicity of a cookie is what you really need.
 Cue the soft peanut butter chocolate chip cookies.